 That usually involves coming to an end result, a final number, that both parties can live with.
 Neither party is typically happy but it’s enough.

 There are no formal rules to mediation except that it is 100% confidential.
 Nothing that anyone says or does in mediation can be used against them at any time in the future.
-If one party offers $100,000 and the other party doesn’t accept it – then a jury decides to give that plaintiff less, that is too bad for the plaintiff.
+If one party offers $100,000 and the other party doesn’t accept it – then a jury decides to give that plaintiff less, which is too bad for the plaintiff.
 No one can go back and say “Hey!, You gave me $100,000 at mediation you should give that to me now.”
 Likewise – you can’t tell the judge anything about mediation.
 You can’t tell the jury that you even mediated.
-This is a confidential and a one-time only attempt to resolve the case.
+This is a confidential and one-time-only attempt to resolve the case.

 The great thing about mediation is that you learn with the other side is thinking.
 You get a feel for what they believe about their side of the case.
 Sometimes they blindside you at mediation with a great argument on why your case isn’t as good as you might think.
 Other times you become confident that your side is right because the Defendant is blind to the terrible thing they have done and how much money it is really worth.